christylex3/e-commerce-back-end/README.md

 2. Open up terminal to navigate to `db`.
 3. Then, enter mysql to run `SOURCE schema.sql` and then quit.
 4. Navigate back to root and do `npm run seed`.
-5. Then launch the app with `node server.js`.
+5. Then launch the app with `node server.js` and make backend requests

-You can test the backend functionality with Insomnia.
-Here are the requests:

 ### Category Requests
 * `GET` /api/categories - returns all categories and their associated Product data